Microsoft/azure-docs.pt-pt/articles/dns/dns-operations-dnszones.md

 > * [CLI clássica do Azure](dns-operations-dnszones-cli-nodejs.md)
 > * [CLI do Azure](dns-operations-dnszones-cli.md)

-Este artigo mostra como gerenciar suas zonas DNS usando Azure PowerShell.
-Você também pode gerenciar suas zonas DNS usando o [CLI do Azure](dns-operations-dnszones-cli.md) de plataforma cruzada ou o portal do Azure.
+This article shows you how to manage your DNS zones by using Azure PowerShell.
+You can also manage your DNS zones using the cross-platform [Azure CLI](dns-operations-dnszones-cli.md) or the Azure portal.

-Este guia trata especificamente das zonas DNS públicas.
-Para obter informações sobre como usar Azure PowerShell para gerenciar zonas privadas no DNS do Azure, consulte Introdução [ao zonas privadas do DNS do Azure usando Azure PowerShell](private-dns-getstarted-powershell.md).
+This guide specifically deals with Public DNS zones.
+For information on using Azure PowerShell to manage Private Zones in Azure DNS, see [Get started with Azure DNS Private Zones using Azure PowerShell](private-dns-getstarted-powershell.md).

 [!INCLUDE [dns-create-zone-about](../../includes/dns-create-zone-about-include.md)]